jasonaden/angular/aio/content/guide/observables.md

 );
 ```

-In either case, a next handler is required.
-The error and complete handlers are optional.
+In either case, a `next` handler is required.
+The `error` and `complete` handlers are optional.

-## Streams

-Observables produce values and send them to the `next()` function of an Observer.
-You could call these values “messages” or “values” or “events” depending on context.
-Instead, we refer to data published by an Observable as a stream.
+Note that a `next()` function could receive, for instance, message strings, or event objects, numeric values, or stuctures, depending on context.
+As a general term, we refer to data published by an Observable as a *stream*.
 Any type of value can be represented with an Observable, and the values are published as a stream.

 ## Creating Observables

-Use the Observable constructor to create an Observable stream of any type.
-The constructor takes as its argument a Subscriber function to run when the Observable’s `subscribe()` method executes.
-A subscriber function receives an Observer, and can publish values to the Observer's `next()` method.
+Use the `Observable` constructor to create an Observable stream of any type.
+The constructor takes as its argument the subscriber function to run when the Observable’s `subscribe()` method executes.
+A subscriber function receives an `Observer` object, and can publish values to the observer's `next()` method.

 For example, to create an Observable equivalent to the `Observable.of(1, 2, 3)` above, you could do something like this: